Sapphire-Digital-Interns-Master/code_challenges/joy_lin/alpha_challenges/the_basics.md

 * Examine the above code and imagine that you run it.
 * What do you expect the outcome will be?
 Explain your answer.

-**Asnwer 9:**
+**Answer 9:**
-The code would print index 0, 1, 2, and 3, respectively, of the turtles array.
+The code would print the values at index 0, 1, 2, and 3, respectively, of the turtles array.

 ## Question 11